sanjay-java/batch-32/Day08/assignments.md

 - Given a string, write a program to find number of vowels in that string.
-- Given a string, write a program to reverse a string. do not use reverse function.
-- Given two strings, write a program to check if the two strings anagram of each other ?
+- Given two strings, write a program to check if the two strings are anagram of each other ?
 - Given a sentence, write a program to reverse each word in the sentence.
   - input - "Java J2EE Reverse Me"
   - output - "avaJ EE2J esreveR eM"